tboldagh/FunRootAna/index.md

-# Analysis objects
+# Processing collection of objects

-Now think that we would like to treat the `x,y,z` as a whole, in the end they represent one object, a point in 3D space.
-We need to do this with plain Ntuples but if the TTree contains object already then the functionality comes for free.
+Now think that we would like to treat the `x,y,z` as a whole, in the end they represent one object, a measurement in 3D space.
+(In ROOT system the objects can be stored in the TTree directly.
+If that is the case you can skip the part of discussing how to restore the object from individual elements. )
-So let's make the points look like objects.
+So let's make the measurements look like objects.
 For that we would need to create a structure to hold the three coordinates together (we can also use the class but we have no reason for it here).
 ```c++
 struct Point{
     float x;